indeedeng/starfish/README.md

 ```

 would output:

 ```Users that contributed between Tue Mar 31 2020 00:00:00 GMT-0600 and Tue Apr 07 2020 23:59:59 GMT-0600
 ```

 For further reading visit [moment-timezone](https://momentjs.com/timezone/docs) and [List of tz](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - The CSV you input will be turned into an array, so the numbers for the CSV columns are zero-indexed.
 If you choose not to use an alternate id, you can put the same column number in both CSV_COLUMN_NUMBER_FOR_GITHUB_ID and CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID.

-By default, the time window uses UTC-0 (same as GMT).
-If that's acceptable, leave TIMEZONE_OFFSET as an empty string.
-If you want your time to be local, provide a UTC offset here.
-Example: California is UTC-08:00 (half the year) so I would make the TIMEZONE_OFFSET equal to "08:00".

 ### To run:
 In your terminal, type `cat {path/to/CSVfile}.csv | node index.js {date1} {date2}`